What You Need to Know about Spondylolisthesis

 Some complications patients experience from spondylolisthesis include chronic back pain, reduced movement and mobility, as well as numbness and tingling in the lower back and legs.
 Patients with these severe symptoms often undergo surgery in order to relieve the pressure and pain on surrounding discs and nerves in the spine.

 While spondylolisthesis is not preventable, those with the condition have a positive outlook for the future.
 If the condition is detected before the slippage reaches a grade 3 or 4, a conservative treatment plan can alleviate most symptoms.
-Even for more severe cases of spondylolithesis, surgery usually corrects the slipped disc relieves symptoms.
+Even for more severe cases of spondylolithesis, surgery usually corrects the slipped disc and relieves symptoms.

 If you are in need of some extra support or guidance, our Back Wellness Coaches are always available to help you along your journey.
 With our team of doctors, surgeons, chiropractors, massage therapists, and physical therapists we can beat back pain.